What is Lightbox?

 How to apply:

-Send your application and equal opportunities forms along with your images marked Lightbox 2017-18 Application in the subject box to firstname.lastname@example.org no later than 9am on Monday 3rd July 2017.
-We recommend that you write your information directly into the PDF forms, or alternatively copy and paste the headings into a .doc, .docx or .rtf format and fill in.
+Please send the application form with the images to Lightbox@redeye.org.uk no later than 9am on Monday 22nd June 2015.
+Please fill in the PDF form, or copy and paste the headings into a document format of your choice and fill in.

 How much does it cost?

-The full cost of taking part in the Lightbox course is £1900 per person.
-We are very pleased that thanks to the support of Arts Council England and other partners we are also able to offer bursary places at £450, £650 and £950 dependent on your income.
-These bursary places will be offered to as many successful applicants as we can who are on a low income.
+The full cost of delivering the Lightbox course is approximately £2000 per person.
+We are very pleased that thanks to the support of Creative Skillset and other partners we are able to offer a reduced price for all participants:

 If you wish to apply for a bursary place, please download and fill out the bursary form that can be found at the bottom of the page, and send along with your application form to email@example.com

 Lightbox is aimed at any serious photographer looking to launch, develop or progress a photographic career.
 We are interested in photographers who are committed to their practice and who understand the value of collaboration.
-You don’t need any formal qualifications, but you should have some experience of working on group projects and be making photographic work to a high standard.
+You don’t need any formal qualifications, but you should have some experience of working on group projects and have had some success in your photographic career.

 You could have just finished an undergraduate degree, be looking for a new challenge, or have recently gained some recognition you’d like to capitalise on.